sltnsrh/json-database/README.md

 JSON database is a single file database that stores information in the form of JSON.
 It is a remote database, so it's usually accessed through the Internet.

-Socket connection is built with using of a multithreaded socket that accepts requests from many clients simultaneously.
+Socket connection is built with using of a multithreaded server that accepts requests from many clients simultaneously.

 To use the app:
-- run socket Main
+- run server Main
 - run client Main with args as listed bellow

 You can send requests by two ways: